pointfreeco/swift-parsing/README.md

 It would be more straightforward and efficient to instead describe how to consume bits from the beginning of the input and convert that into users.
 This is what this parser library excels at 😄.

-We can start by describing what it means to parse a single row, first by parsing an integer off the front of the string, and then parsing a comma:
+We can start by describing what it means to parse a single row, first by parsing an integer off the front of the string, and then parsing a comma.
+We can do this by using the `Parse` type, which acts as an entry point into describing a list of parsers that you want to run one after the other to consume from an input:

 ```swift
 let user = Parse {